davidmyersdev/davidmyersdev/README.md

 A little bit about me.

-- I am a Senior Software Engineer I at [Doximity](https://work.doximity.com).
+- I am a Staff Software Engineer at [Doximity](https://work.doximity.com).
 - My primary focus outside of work is a knowledge management tool called [Octo](https://octo.wiki).
 - I build in public, and I have an [OSS roadmap](https://voracious.link/roadmap) to track what I'm working on.
 - I write about technologies I work with at [davidmyers.dev](https://davidmyers.dev).